SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

 * For output plugins section:
     * url - This is the HTTP source URL created in step 3.
 See [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin.md) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.

-Here’s an explanation for additional values set by this Telegraf configuration that we request you **please do not modify these values** as they will cause the Sumo Logic apps to not function correctly.
+Here’s an explanation for additional values set by this Telegraf configuration that we request you **do not modify these values** as they will cause the Sumo Logic apps to not function correctly.
 * `data_format - “prometheus”` In the output plugins section, for which Metrics are sent in the Prometheus format to Sumo Logic.
 * `db_system: “redis”` - In the input plugins section:  This value identifies the database system.
 * `component: “database”` - In the input plugins section: This value identifies application components.

-For all other parameters please see [this doc](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md) for more properties that can be configured in the Telegraf agent globally.
+For all other parameters, see [this doc](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md) for more parameters that can be configured in the Telegraf agent globally.

 Once you have finalized your telegraf.conf file, you can start or reload the telegraf service using instructions from their [doc](https://docs.influxdata.com/telegraf/v1.17/introduction/getting-started/#start-telegraf-service).